 There are other everyday things an SNT commonly disburses funds for, such as:

-Many of the disbursements received from an SNT are permissible due to the creative drafting by the attorney.
+Many of the disbursements received from an SNT are permissible if carefully crafted.
 The trust documents need to show that the beneficiary derives the primary benefit.

-New Rules for 1st Party Special Needs Trusts
+New Rules for First Party Special Needs Trusts

 If you fund a trust with your own money or assets, it’s called a self-settled trust.
-Other names include self-settled and d4a special needs trusts.
+Other names include self-settled, first party special needs trust, and d4a special needs trusts.
+The last name is a reference to the section of a federal statute that speaks to this type of trust.

 This type of trust is subject to more governmental regulations than a trust funded by 3rd party funds.
 There are rules about when you can open a self-settled special needs trust and what happens to the assets when you pass away.